gaulerie/schedule-tweet/README.md

 3. **Set up environment variables:**

-    Create a `.env` file with the following content:
+    Create a `.env` file with the following content (on GitHub, create Secrets) :

     ```env
     TWITTER_CONSUMER_KEY=your_consumer_key